mythz/site/_blog/posts/2022-08-05-hetzner-cloud.md

     }
 </style>

-The original setup didn't default to provisioned IOPs for AWS, but when repeating the tests AWS costs blow out due to this feature being enabled by default.
+The original setup for tests we did in June didn't default to provisioned IOPs for AWS, but when repeating the tests AWS costs blow out due to this feature being enabled by default.
 Without provisioned IOPs, it drops to around $132/month as an estimated cost.
 The $300/month default feature for a "Production" database is very hard for AWS to justify, and I think more of a sign of their poor performing GP2 storage option.
+Although this will only impact very "chatty" types of applications that need higher IOPs throughput, the difference in performance from RDS vs providers like DigitalOcean and Hetzner can be quite stark.

 <div class="mx-auto mt-4 mb-4">
     <div class="inline-flex justify-center w-full">